State Water Links

 Protected: Past Webinars – Recordings

-Honorable Maria E. Berkenkotter joined the Colorado Supreme Court in 2022.
-She had served as a District Court Judge for 11 years, including 4 years as Chief Judge.
-After “retiring” in 2017, she continued serving Colorado as a “judicial coach,” for Judicial Arbiter Group, until Gov. Polis appointed her to the Supreme Court.
-She started her career as a law clerk for one of her predecessors and practiced in a firm, before joining the CO Attorney General’s Office in 1990.
-As First Assistant AG, she led the Antitrust, Consumer Protection, and Tobacco Litigation Units.
-She obtained a BA from Western Michigan University, and then a JD from the University of Denver.
+Hon.
+Maria E. Berkenkotter has been a Convener for a couple of years.
+She was appointed to the Colorado Supreme Court in 2022 and was a District Court Judge for 11 years, including four years as Chief Judge.
+She retired from the District Court in 2017, and continued as a “judicial coach,” for Judicial Arbiter Group, until her Supreme Court appointment.
+Among other things, Berkenkotter worked in the Colorado Attorney General’s Office where she led the Antitrust, Consumer Protection, and Tobacco Litigation Units.
+Berkenkotter earned a B.A. from Western Michigan University, and a J.D. from the University of Denver.

 Hon.
-Ronald Robie has served on the California Third District Court of Appeal since 2001 and as a Dividing the Waters Convener since 2004.
-Prior to his long service as an appellate and trial court judge, Robie enjoyed a distinguished career as a California water leader, starting as the first State Assembly committee consultant on water.
-He went on to serve as a member of the State Water Resources Control Board and director of the Department of Water Resources.
-Robie has taught and written about water law for much of his career as a jurist.
+Ronald Robie has been a Convener since 2004.
+Before his service as an appellate and trial court judge, Robie was a distinguished California water leader, starting as the first State Assembly committee consultant on water.
+He was a member of the State Water Resources Control Board and Director of the Department of Water Resources.
+Robie has taught and written extensively about water law.
+Robie earned a B.A. in English-Journalism from the University of California Berkeley, an M.J. in Journalism, and a J.D. from University of the Pacific, McGeorge School of Law.

 Hon.
-John Thorson, Founder, co-founded Dividing the Waters in 1993, when he was the special master for the Arizona general stream adjudications.
-Thorson later served as assistant chief administrative law judge for the California Public Utilities Commission, and now serves as Federal Water Master for the U.S. District Court (E.D.
+John Thorson co-founded Dividing the Waters in 1993, when he was the Special Master for the Arizona general stream adjudications.
+Thorson was an assistant chief administrative law judge for the California Public Utilities Commission and now serves as Federal Water Master for the U.S. District Court (E.D.
 Wash.).
 He has more than 35 years’ experience as a water attorney, writer, and consultant, and has published numerous books and articles.
+He earned a bachelor’s degree in Political Science from the University of New Mexico, a doctorate in public administration from the University of Southern California, and a J.D. from the Berkeley, University of California School of Law.